Wisdom Teeth Removal Recovery

 *Take your antibiotics and stay on top of pain for the first two days with pain killers (doctor’s recommendations).

-My essential oils of choice are made by Ameo’.
-I use the Améo Air Therapy Mundo Diffuser.
-It is one of the larger diffusers I have used and so more drops of oil are used. (*I think, it holds 8 1/2 ounces of water.
+I use a larger diffuser and so more drops of oil are used. (*I think, it holds 8 1/2 ounces of water.
 The cup I use to fill this diffuser to the fill line, is from an old diffuser and it’s fill line has 70 ml at the line.
 I fill it three times.)We tried a few different combinations.
 The first one was my favorite but really felt like she need the second combination on the second day.

 Cypress, Myrtle and Tangerine : cypress (9 drops) has a calming effect like lavender (helps keep your grounded) stability and security; Myrtle: (7 drops) helps bring feelings of peace; Tangerine (8 drops) pairs really well with these two oils, promotes a positive mood (just makes you feel happy), calms the mind and body, dismissing feelings of anxiety, nervousness, and irritability.
 (This is my favorite new combination to diffuse!!!)

 Proshield, Clove, and Tea Tree oil: Proshield (7 drops) has cleansing properties; Clove, (7 drops) has anti-oxidant properties that protect against free radicals, and is an anti-inflammatory as well as having a fabulous scent that pairs well with most oils; Tea Tree Oil (6 drops), promotes normal immune system function.